nix-community/home-manager/README.md

 - [3rd party Home Manager option
   search](https://mipmip.github.io/home-manager-option-search/)

-If you would like to contribute to Home Manager then please have a look at [Section 5, "Contributing" in the manual][contributing].
+If you would like to contribute to Home Manager, then please have a look at [Section 5, "Contributing" in the manual][contributing].

 Releases